 Our approach depends on two main independent steps: the image partition into segments and the interactive labeling of those regions.
 The inaccuracy of one of them would significantly deteriorate the performance of the feature space annotation for image segmentation labeling.
-Therefore, we present an ablation study that considers two ideal scenarios: (a) interactive projection labeling of perfect segments and (b) image partition into segments followed by optimal labeling.
+Therefore, we present a study of parts that considers two ideal scenarios: (a) interactive projection labeling of perfect segments and (b) image partition into segments followed by optimal labeling.

 In (a), the user annotates segments from a perfect image partition inside and outside the objects' masks.
 Hence, every segment will always belong to a single class.
 Table~\ref{tab:annot} reports the results.
 The Intersection over Union (IoU) distribution is heavily right-skewed, as noticed from the differences between average IoU and median IoU, indicating that most segments were labeled correctly.
 Visual inspection revealed that user annotation errors occurred only in small components.
 Table~\ref{tab:annot} also reports the total time (in seconds) spent annotating (user) and processing (machine), starting from the initial segment projection presented to the user.
 It indicates that feature space projection annotation with metric learning is effective for image segmentation annotation.